SimpleLab-Inc/wsb/README.md

 Download and transform data processing steps are modularized into separate processes in the `/src/downloaders` and `src/transformers` directories that can be modified and run in parallel, with no dependencies on one another.
 Downloaders pull raw data from the web to a local filesystem.
 See downloaders [README.md](https://github.com/SimpleLab-Inc/wsb/tree/develop/src/downloaders). transformers clean, standardize and join that data, and then write it to `data/staging`.
 See transformers [README.md](https://github.com/SimpleLab-Inc/wsb/tree/develop/src/transformers).

 The staged and standardized data is pulled into a matching model that joins all data sources together and assigns TIGER/Line places to water systems.
+See matching [README.md](https://github.com/SimpleLab-Inc/wsb/tree/develop/src/analysis/sandbox/matching).

 Finally, a model reads the output of the matched data and outputs a wsb proxy layer to `/proxywsb`.
 All data in this project is quite small and should easily fit into memory and on a PC.
+See model [README.md](https://github.com/SimpleLab-Inc/wsb/tree/develop/src/analysis/sandbox/model_explore).

 Exploratory data analysis (EDA), sanity checks, and feature engineering experimentation occur in the **sandbox** (`src/analysis`) and are modularized into iterative notebooks and scripts that can serve multiple objectives without interfering with the functionality of the main ETM pipeline (i.e., `src/run.py`).
 This makes it easy to create and archive new analyses that serve a purpose, but that may never become productionized.